Workforce IAM Project Planning

 Joiners ( New hire process)

-Provide a high level overview of how the new hire process will process data from the Authoritative source as well as how each type of user will be processed.
+Provide a high level overview of how the new hire workflow will process data from the authoritative source, as well as how each type of user will be processed.

-As part of the description ensure that the following are being addresses sufficient:
+As part of the description ensure that the following are being addressed sufficiently: